-One of the most frequent concerns/questions users have about security in SharePoint, is whether or not the files you store in Office 365 ecosystem are safe and secure and can’t accidentally be accessed by curious colleagues or discovered by accident by those who do not need to see them.
+One of the most frequent concerns/questions users have about security in SharePoint is whether or not the files you store in Office 365 ecosystem are safe and secure and can’t accidentally be accessed by curious colleagues or discovered by accident by those who do not need to see them.
 Security, in my opinion, is one of the core strengths of SharePoint (if configured correctly, of course).
 So with this post, I would like to explain how you, as a user, can set security for files in SharePoint and be rest assured that your documents are safe and sound.

 Below, you will find a list of all possible options/locations where you can set security for files in SharePoint.
 No matter which option you choose, one thing to keep in mind is that content access and search are permission-driven.
-That means that content will not be visible, searchable or accessible by anyone who does not have permissions to access it.
+That means that content will not be visible, searchable, or accessible by anyone who does not have permission to access it.
 I documented this concept in one of my previous posts.

 Option 1: Unique permissions on a SharePoint site